sourcegraph/handbook/content/marketing/messaging.md

 ### Medium message (~100 words)

 With rapidly growing codebases, proliferating number of repositories, multiple languages and file formats, and a wide variety of developer tools, Sourcegraph universal code search empowers developers to quickly explore and better understand all code faster.
-Code navigation and code exploration improves developer productivity, contextual code intelligence enables better code reviews and onboarding for new hires, and code change campaigns automate large-scale changes.
+Code navigation and code exploration improves developer productivity, contextual code intelligence enables better code reviews and onboarding for new hires, and batch changes automate large-scale changes.
 Sourcegraph universal code search lets developers focus on solving problems, not struggle to find code, while managing rapidly changing and complex codebases.

 ### Long message (~450 words)

 Sourcegraph universal code search enables developers to traverse the complex universe of interdependent codebases – a plethora of different programming languages, code hosts, repositories, version control systems, services, and APIs – to find the code and information they need to do their jobs in today’s collaborative, multi-dimensional development environment.

 Search is severely limited in traditional developer tools, such as editors and IDEs built for individual developers working on a sole repository, not for collaborating teams working with large codebases at scale.
 GitHub, in its effort to broaden as a software development platform, is improving its code search capabilities, but a single code host inherently can’t be a universal, cross-repository solution.

 Universal code search is different: a single, highly scalable way to explore, navigate, and analyze all of an organization's massive stores of code, regardless of system, repository, or language.
 It is uniquely suited to address Big Code’s four V’s:

 * Volume – code exploration, navigation, intelligence, and change management across the whole codebase.
 * Variety – the same functionality is available for every programming language, code host, etc.
 * Velocity – search all branches, diffs, and commits – code search across history, or get alerts about coming changes.
 * Value – improved developer productivity that drives more value for the entire enterprise.

 Instead of constantly searching in disparate codebases, developers use universal code search to discover and re-use existing code across repositories.
 They can understand and debug code, figure out the right library or service for a certain task, and share code links to help teammates with best practices.

 API owners can see and monitor who’s using their code and how, upgrade API consumers’ call sites across all repositories, and deprecate old APIs.

 For DevOps and security teams, universal code search can pinpoint the source of an error or vulnerability, identify code changes responsible for the incident, evaluate the performance of specific lines of code in production, and apply patches and upgrades across all repositories.

 In the era of Big Code, code search needs to be not only how developers discover and explore the entire enterprise codebase but also how they can quickly understand code in context.
-Universal code search enables better, more sophisticated code reviews and is the fundamental technology behind code change campaigns.
+Universal code search enables better, more sophisticated code reviews and is the fundamental technology behind Batch Changes.

 To be effective, search must be universal across several dimensions:

 * All repositories
 * All programming languages
 * All code changes (commits, branches, and forks)
 * All file formats
 * All other developer tools that generate metadata about code (such as for logging, tracing, and profiling)

 Universal code search meets these requirements, and all users have to do is search via a browser, shell, or inside popular tools like GitHub, GitLab, Bitbucket Server, Phabricator, Perforce, and Subversion.
 Results are instant.

 By solving some of the most pressing challenges in today’s fast-moving, intricately connected software organizations, universal code search is the right technology for the era of Big Code.